TUMFTM/SASIM/README.md

 - "EBICYCLE" : trip with a private electric bicycle
 - "EMMY: trip using the closest Emmy sharing electric moped and walking to the vehicle
 - "TIER" : trip using the closest TIER sharing e-scooter and walking to the vehicle
-- "CAB": trip using the closest Call a Bike sharing bicycle and walking to the vehicle
+- (DB API deprecated - not used in frontend) "CAB": trip using the closest Call a Bike sharing bicycle and walking to the vehicle
-- "FLINKSTER": trip using the closest Flinkster sharing car and walking to the vehicle
+- (DB API deprecated - not used in frontend) "FLINKSTER": trip using the closest Flinkster sharing car and walking to the vehicle
 - "SHARENOW" : trip using the closest Sharenow sharing car and walking to the vehicle
 - "PT" : trip using public transport and walking to the first station
 - "INTERMODAL_PT_BIKE" : trip using public transport and using the bicycle to get to the first station